thorimur/queueboard-core/ARCHITECTURE.md

 **Architecture invariant.** All network requests happen in this script. `dashboard.py` makes no connections to the network.

 `dashboard.py` is where the core logic of creating the dashboard lives.
 It is a Python script, taking the JSON files from the previous step as input.
 It prints the HTML code for the dashboard page.
+It also writes the HTML code for a page "is my PR on the queue" to a separate file `on_the_queue.html`.

 **Architecture invariant.** The output of `dashboard.py` only depends on its command line arguments and its current time: with both fixed, it is deterministic.
 In particular, it makes no network request.
 All I/O in that file is constrained to one method `read_user_data` in the beginning.